engineerapart/TheRemoteFreelancer/README.md

 This repo was inspired by [this Hacker News thread](https://news.ycombinator.com/item?id=12773282) about one software developer's experience with Upwork.
 For all those who have had bad experiences with Upwork, I wanted to create a list of additional resources that software developers can use to find freelance, nomadic and contract work.

 ## Contributing
 Please please please contribute to the list!
 If you have freelance work available, or know someone who does, feel free to open a pull request to augment this list!
-If PRs come in quuite regularly I'll actually bother to create a website and backend for it.
+If PRs come in quite regularly I'll actually bother to create a website and backend for it.

 Also, if anyone would like to make a proper logo for this, I'd be eternally grateful.
 I whipped this one together using [VennGage](https://venngage.com).